 Half sizes up or down?
 It’s a tricky one, but if you’re in agony choosing a half size up might mean you can actually climb.

-An aggresive shaped, down-turned shoe like the La Sportiva Genius needs a tight fit.
+An aggresive shaped, down-turned shoe like the La Sportiva Otaki needs a tight fit.
 The more down-turned a shoe is, the more your toes bunch up in the front.
 That doesn't mean they have to hurt, but they should be tight enough to perform.

 All shoes stretch, some more than others, so it is important to size your shoes with this in mind.

-Leather shoes, like the La Sportiva Pythons, stretch more than synthetic shoes.
+Leather shoes, like the La Sportiva Katanas, stretch more than synthetic shoes.
 However, leather shoes that are lined stretch very little, but will mold themselves to your feet.
 How much do you accommodate for the stretch?
 That depends a lot on the brand and model, and it is helpful to try shoes out at a boot demo and ask other climbers who use that shoe.
 For an unlined leather shoe, size them a little tighter, and expect them to be mildly uncomfortable at first.
 It can take around 10 climbing sessions to wear them in.

 Synthetic shoes, such as the 5.10 Anasazi don't stretch much so buy them a little snugger than you would like to climb in at first but not too much.